 No. It is repeatedly made clear to the grand jurors that they represent the court and their community, not the prosecutor or the police.
 They alone have the discretion to indict or dismiss a criminal charge.
 In practice, only a fraction of felony arrests result in indictments issued by grand juries.
 There are several reasons for that:

 Even where an indictment is issued, many grand juries decide to dismiss individual counts or charges, while indicting others.

-The Handgun Safety Course is conveniently offered at the Sheriff's Office, taught by a team of qualified Instructors.
+The Handgun Safety Course is conveniently offered at the Sheriff’s Office, taught by a team of qualified Instructors.
 The Handgun Safety Course is offered several times a month.
-Additionally, the Sheriff's Office has established a list of recommended Instructors from around the area who teach a common syllabus.
+Additionally, the Sheriff’s Office has established a list of recommended instructors from around the area who teach a common syllabus.
 Students may also complete a Handgun Safety class with any certified handgun instructor.
 See posted letter above from the Orange County Licensing Authority (Judges).

 Visit our course registration site.
 You must create an account first and then you will be able to register for an available class.
 Be advised your class enrollment is not confirmed until your credit card payment is completed.
 Make sure you receive an email receipt with confirmation of your enrollment and payment.
 Check your SPAM or JUNK folder if you do not see an email from "Rec Mail 1@email@example.com".
 Read carefully all forms attached to your receipt.
 The forms contain important information regarding attendance.